rtyler/brokenco.de/_posts/2014-01-05-another-february-in-yurp.md

 - fosdem
 ---

+**Update:** I will unable to be in Yurp the entire month of February due to some changes in my work schedule :(

+---

 With low temperatures throughout the northern hemisphere, one might be tempted to steal away to a warmer climate for a few weeks.
 A reasonable thought, by no doubt reasonable people.
 Brazil, Australia, Iran, all decent options with